 Having just a slice of cheese daily can boost your bone health.
 Not only is cheese rich in calcium, but it is also quite full of vitamin D.

 The humble palak is full of protein, calcium, vitamins, and essential minerals.
 All these add up to making your bones stronger.
 Just having one cup of spinach a day is enough to cover up one-fourth of your daily calcium requirement.

 Calcium-fortified cereal is another good option as food for stronger bones.
 The market is full of varieties that cater to this requirement.

 A freshly squeezed glass of orange juice might not have enough calcium to meet a percentage of the daily needs, but the packaged juice provides a great alternative.

 This winter vegetable is also very good for your bones.
-The turnips greens help fulfill the daily calcium needs of the body up to a certain level.
+The turnips greens help fulfil the daily calcium needs of the body up to a certain level.

-Another good food option to increase bone strength are soy products.
-These include tofu, soy milk, soybeans and soy drinks.
+Another good food option to increase bone strength is soy products.
+These include tofu, soy milk, soybeans, and soy drinks.

 Dry fruits and nuts are other excellent sources of calcium and vitamin D. Daily exposure to sunlight is essential for good bone health.
 The human body can produce vitamin D only in the sunlight, and that is needed to keep the bones healthy.
 Growing kids, old people, and pregnant women, those who stay indoors mostly must take extra care of their bone health.